sareenakp/sareenakp_older_wedbite/index.md

 # About Me

 I am a Ph.D.
 (Integrated MS and Ph.D.) scholar in the Department of Computer Science and Engineering at the Indian Institute of Technology Madras, broadly working in the area of network security.
 I am being advised by Prof. Kamakoti Veezhinathan.
-Prior to joining Ph.D. in 2015, I have worked in Hewlett-Packard,Bangalore, India (2004-2006), and Identive Technologies, Chennai, India (2006-2014), where I was involved in the development of embedded products and system software.
+Prior to joining Ph.D., I have worked in Hewlett-Packard,Bangalore, India (2004-2006), and Identive Technologies, Chennai, India (2006-2014), where I was involved in the development of embedded products and system software.
 Specifically, I was involved in the development of drivers for storage SCSI controllers, and firmware and drivers for smart card reader and physical access control systems.
-My present research areas are the development of novel DDoS mitigation strategies, traceback of DDoS attackers, early malware detection, and cyber security in Industrial Control Systems.
+My present research areas include the development of novel DDoS mitigation strategies, traceback of DDoS attackers, early malware detection, and cyber security in Industrial Control Systems.

 # Awards